An American Tail: Plot

 In Hamburg, Germany, the Mousekewitzes board a tramp steamer, setting sail for New York City.
 All the mice aboard are ecstatic at the process of going to America, believing that there are "no cats" there.
-During a thunderstorm on their journey, Fievel suddenly finds himself separated from his family and washed overboard.
+During a thunderstorm on their journey, Fievel finds himself separated from his family and washed overboard.
 Thinking that he has died, they proceed to the city as planned, though they become depressed at his loss.

-However, Fievel floats to New York City in a bottle and, after a pep talk from a French pigeon named Henri, embarks on a quest to find his family.
-He encounters conman Warren T. Rat, who sells him to a sweatshop.
+However, Fievel floats to New York in a bottle and, after a pep talk from a French pigeon named Henri, decides to look for his family.
+He encounters a giant rat conman Warren T. Rat, who sells him to a sweatshop.
 He escapes with Tony Toponi, a street-smart Italian mouse, and they join up with Bridget, an Irish mouse trying to rouse her fellow mice to fight the cats.
 When a gang of them called the Mott Street Maulers attacks a mouse marketplace, the immigrant mice learn that the tales of a cat-free country are not true.

-Bridget takes Fievel and Tony to see Honest John, an alcoholic (but reliable) politician who knows the city's voting mice.
-However, he can't help Fievel search for his family, as they have not yet registered to vote.
-Meanwhile, his older sister, Tanya, tells her gloomy parents that she has a feeling he is still alive, but they tell her to let go of these feelings as it does not seem possible that Fievel could still be alive.
+Bridget takes Fievel and Tony to see Honest John, an alcoholic politician who knows the city's voting mice.
+However, he is unable to help Fievel search for his family, as they have not yet registered to vote.

-Led by the rich and powerful Gussie Mausheimer, the mice hold a rally to decide what to do about the cats.
+Led by the rich Gussie Mausheimer, the mice hold a rally to decide what to do about the cats.
 Warren is extorting them all for protection that he never provides.
 No one knows what to do about it until Fievel whispers a plan to Gussie.
 Although his family also attends, they stand well in the back of the audience, and they are unable to recognize Fievel onstage with her.